iszczesniak/cpp/callable/index.md

 something that we can call.
 We call it a **callable**.
-Calling a callable has the syntax of calling a function (i.e., applying the `()` operator), and the function interface: we know the types of the arguments and the return value.
+Calling a callable has the syntax of calling a function (i.e., applying the `()` operator), and the function interface: we know the types of the parameters and the return value.

 The goal of that generalization is to: